 Aerobics includes an assortment of aerobic and dance activities and introduces students to the concept of aerobics and dance as a part of a total wellness program.
 Introductory and advanced skills will be incorporated into the routines.

-Individual and Team Sports
+• Individual and Team Sports

-PREREQUISITE: Physical Education 1 or ROTC.
+344210CW

+PREREQUISITE: PE 1.

 Includes a variety of individual and team sports selected from the following activities: tennis, badminton, table tennis, softball, physical fitness, flag football, speedball, track, volleyball, basketball, soccer and wrestling.

-• Fundamentals of Coaching
+Fundamentals of Coaching

+349905CW

+PREREQUISITE: PE 1.

 Provides students with training in the field of coaching a variety of sports.
 Includes instruction in developing a coaching philosophy, developing team expectations, scheduling practices and games, making game preparations, conducting tryouts, managing facilities and equipment, working with parents and the public, and motivating athletes.
 Students who believe they may want to enter the field of coaching at any level may be interested in this practitioner's course.

-•Personal Fitness PREREQUISITE: P.E.
-1 or ROTC.
+• Personal Fitness 344211CW

+PREREQUISITE: PE 1.

 Emphasizes the development of healthy lifestyles and personal fitness.
 An individualized fitness plan will be implemented for each student that will include walking and other aerobic activities, resistance training, flexibility exercise, and nutritional guidelines.
 The teacher will serve as a personal trainer to help students reach healthy fitness zones.

 • Total Body Conditioning 1

+344310CW

+PREREQUISITE: PE 1.